top of page

 The Thriving Students Survey measures student wellbeing in school and life (operationalized as Subjective Well-Being) and measures student perception that their learning environment supports needs for peer relatedness, student-teacher relatedness, autonomy, competency, and value.

-Fig can modify our survey for use with students in grades 3-4.
+Fig can modify the survey for use with students in grades 2-4.